tezos/tezos-mirror/docs/whitedoc/michelson.rst

    parameters encode exactly the typing rules given in this specification.
 In other words, if a program written in this representation is accepted by OCaml's typechecker, it is guaranteed type-safe.
-This of course also valid for programs not handwritten but generated by OCaml code, so we are sure that any manipulated code is type-safe.
+This is of course also valid for programs not handwritten but generated by OCaml code, so we are sure that any manipulated code is type-safe.

    In the end, what remains to be checked is the encoding of the typing rules as OCaml types, which boils down to half a line of code for